Championing cash transfers as a default solution to ending extreme poverty and vulnerability

 What We’re Doing:

-- Advocating with the United States Congress and the State Department to position cash as a bipartisan, cost-effective solution to both development and humanitarian challenges.
+- Advocating with the United States Congress and the State Department to position cash as a bipartisan, cost-effective tool in foreign assistance.

 - Campaigning for cash to become a default, not just a benchmark, in foreign aid programs.